 Does your front garden have kerb appeal?
-What does the space in front of your property say about you?
-In fact, how often do you look at it, and does it really matter?
+What does the view of your home say about you, and how much does it matter?
+In fact, do you ever step back to notice how it looks?
 The chances are that you concentrate on your back garden because its more private and you spend a greater amount of time in it.
 Front gardens are generally more for show than for play, but they are places through which people walk all year round, whatever the weather.

 Sweep up all those old leaves.
 They present a slip hazard as well as being an eyesore.

 Clear debris, including fallen leaves, litter and clutter.

 There are many different storage options for bins, they aren't the most attractive focal feature of a garden.

 Tuck dustbins away tidily preferably out of sight.

 These dirty windows don't make a very good first impression!
 Clean the windows and paintwork or cladding and you'll instantly raise your kerb appeal.

 You don't need to make your own hedge into a giraffe, but a neat hedge always looks good!
 If you have hedges, trim them neatly.
 Instant kerb appeal!